paulwarren/nzde/dict/V/README.md

+## Vag

+ <i>n.</i> [The Vag, a particular newspaper columnist]

+>  We are pleased the "Vag" is contributing to our Labour paper, and trust that he will long continue his good advice to "Henry." <i>(Jul 3, 1920,Grey River Argus,3</i>)

+>  In the official organ of Labor, "The Vag" tells the workers that wages will be knocked sidewards, "unless you give us more representatives in Parliament ..." <i>(Sep 2, 1922,NZ Truth,4</i>)

 ## vag

  <i>n.</i> a vagrant, specifically one charged under the provisions of the Vagrancy Act (1866) [see 'on the vag']